angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 Eventually the life gain will ramp up so that you go about 50 life and you can dome your opponent as required!
-This is of course just an amusing idea and in no way should be considered competetive!
+This is of course just an amusing idea and in no way should be considered competitive!

 ## Decklist